Special tilting modules for algebras with positive dominant dimension: Tilting modules as intermediate extensions

-since by \cite{M}*{Thm.~1.16} again, $\Phi'$ is fully faithful on the subcategory $\mcC_0(C)$, which contains all projective $\Gamma$-modules.
-The final statement follows since the module $E$ in a Morita--Tachikawa triple is always given by $\kdual\Pi$, where $\Pi$ is a maximal projective-injective summand of $\Gamma$. \end{proof}
+since by \cite[Thm.~1.16]{M} again, $\Phi'$ is fully faithful on the subcategory $\mcC_0(C)$, which contains all projective $\Gamma$-modules.
+The final statement follows since the module $E$ in a Morita--Tachikawa triple is always given by $\kdual\Pi$, for $\Pi$ as in the statement. \end{proof}

 Maintaining the notation of Proposition~\ref{rest-canonical-to-E}, consider the $B$-modules

 noting that $P$ is projective, $I$ is injective and $\nu P =I$.
 Furthermore, since $\Pi$ is a summand of both $\Gamma$ and $\kdual\Gamma$, we have $P\oplus I \in \add\kdual T$.
 In terms of the idempotent $e$, we have $P=Be$ and $I=\kdual(eB)$.
 Our aim is now to characterise when the cotilting $B$-module $\kdual T$ is in the image of the intermediate extension functor $c$ associated to this idempotent.